-Make sure your team is all on one shared calendaring system.
+Could you make sure your team is all on one shared calendaring system?
 If you use a robust legal operating core like Filevine, your deadlines and meetings will already be accessible through the cloud.
 Rules-based calendaring tools can make it easier to ensure no deadlines are missed.
-If those aren’t already in place, then law firms will need to rely on other tools like Outlook Calendar or Google Calendar, or worse, multiple calendars simultaneously.
+If those aren’t already in place, law firms will need to rely on other tools like Outlook Calendar or Google Calendar, or worse, multiple calendars simultaneously.

 Whatever tool is chosen, make sure it’s something that the entire team can employ.
-Many lawyers may be accustomed to someone else setting up their calendars for them.
+Many lawyers may be accustomed to someone else setting up their calendars.
 In a time of flux, it’s best if everyone understands how to run their calendar themselves.

 5. Time Tracking and Billing Software

 In 2019, Filevine surveyed 200 randomly-selected lawyers about their experiences tracking time and billing for their work.
-Respondents said, on average, they believed they failed to capture around 20 hours of billable work every month.
-75% said it was too difficult to account for their time, and 70% said they felt under pressure from their firm to meet billable hour targets.
+Respondents said, on average, they believed they could have captured around 20 hours of billable work every month.
+75% said it was too difficult to account for their time, and 70% said they felt pressure from their firm to meet billable hour targets.

 The looser structure of remote work can exacerbate all of these problems, making cloud-based time tracking and billing tools even more essential.
 They help you keep a meticulous record of your work and send out accurate invoices.

-While there are a number of stand-alone offerings that cover billing and time tracking, these can also be included in your legal operating core (as with Filevine).
-By staying within one system, you enjoy the added efficiency of tracking your work within the same system where you do your work.
+While some stand-alone offerings cover billing and time tracking, these can also be included in your legal operating core (as with Filevine).
+By staying within one system, you enjoy the added efficiency of tracking your work within the same system where you do your job.

-In the past, when important documents had to be signed, did you ask clients to come into the office?
+When important documents had to be signed in the past, did you ask clients to come into the office?
 Did you mail out a hard copy and expect your client to mail it back to you?
 Remote workers can benefit greatly from e-signature tools like Vinesign, which allows clients to digitally sign securely (and quickly) from their mobile devices.